loganmarchione/HamRadioNewbie.com/content/posts/2024/11p1/index.md

 ### Radio waves

 The electromagnetic spectrum is a...spectrum.
-As as such, [radio waves themselves are a spectrum](https://en.wikipedia.org/wiki/Radio_spectrum) from 1 Hz to 3 THz (anything higher is literally a microwave 🧑🏻‍🍳).
+As such, [radio waves themselves are a spectrum](https://en.wikipedia.org/wiki/Radio_spectrum) from 1 Hz to 3 THz (anything higher is literally a microwave 🧑🏻‍🍳).
+Below is a table comparing the different radio frequency bands and their properties.

 | Frequency Band                   | Abbreviation | Frequency Range  | Wavelength Range    | Uses                                                                                                     | Comments                                                     |
 |----------------------------------|--------------|------------------|---------------------|----------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|